Oskar2133123/cursor-ide-setup/README.md

 ## Use a Thinking Model

 I have found that I get significantly better results when I disable Cursors "Auto-select" Agent model and use a "Thinking" model instead.
-While it is a bit slower, it yields way more accurate results, especially if you are working with complex code.
+While it is a bit slower, it yields more accurate results, especially when working with complex code.

 This solution works well, as it instructs Cursor to generate ideas and to analyze them **before** generating any solutions.
-Non-thinking models, which you will likely get when you have `Auto-select` enabled will spit out the first solution they come up with vs. selecting the best one from possible solutions it detected.
-Enabling this "Thinking" mode also allows you, as a developer, to "see" what the AI Model is considering, which can give you amazing insight into how AI is approaching solving your problem.
+Non-thinking models, which you will likely get when you have `Auto-select` enabled, will spit out the first solution they come up with, vs. selecting the best one from the possible solutions it detected.
+Enabling this "Thinking" mode also allows you, as a developer, to "see" what the AI Model is considering, giving you amazing insight into how AI approaches solving your problem.

 ### How to Enable the Thinking Model